Average Walking Heart Rate + 7 Factors That Can Affect Yours

 Nerves connect to a specialized region of the heart known as the sinoatrial, or SA node.
 This is a special bundle of nerves near the heart’s atria that functions as the “pacemaker“ of the heart.

 Essentially, the sinoatrial node sets the rate and rhythm by which the chambers of your heart (atria and ventricles) contract.
-The sinoatrial node controls the electrical conduction through the heart so that the chambers contract and relax in a specific order to make the heart beat.
+It controls the electrical conduction through the heart so that the chambers contract and relax in a specific order to make the heart beat.

 During exercise, the sympathetic nervous system is activated because exercise is a physical stress on the body.